-For health issues, the combination of both targeted and non-targeted analytical strategies allows holistic approaches to improve the understanding of the Environment-Health interactions a recent concept known as the exposome.
-For this purpose, biologic fluids (urine, serum, plasma,…) are explored.
+The combination of both targeted and non-targeted analytical strategies allows improvement of the understanding of the Environment-Health interactions, concept known as Exposome, for environmental and health issues.

 - Contribution to a national study on the occurrence of biocides and surfactants in aquatic environments – EMNAT (AFB)